2adapt/template-general/README.md

 Otherwise we end up with a `package.json` in the workspace base dir, which we don't want.

-### 2.2 - Using an existing local workspace package as a dependency
+### Use an existing local workspace package as a dependency

 A package in the workspace can also be used as a dependency: